Stylback/home-server/README.md

 - 18 execution units for parallel processing
 - Integrated Graphics for media and display capability
 - Intel Quick Sync for extensive video encoding/decoding support
-- 10W TDP (_average power dissipation, a shorthand way to estimate power consumption_)
+- 10W TDP (_Thermal Design Power, a shorthand way of estimating power consumption_)

 The J-series is only available as motherboard embedded CPU:s.
 I've opted for an [ASRock J5040-ITX](https://www.asrock.com/mb/Intel/J5040-ITX/index.asp) due to its rich feature-set, but you might consider the [Biostar J4105NHU](https://www.biostar-usa.com/app/en-us/mb/introduction.php?S_ID=1013) as long as you're OK with being limited to 8GB of ram (_or risk bricking your motherboard,_ [_see here for more info_](#bricked-motherboard)).